Dukes in the United Kingdom

 Duke, in the United Kingdom, is the highest-ranking hereditary title in all five peerages of the British Isles.
 A duke thus outranks all other holders of titles of nobility (marquess, earl, viscount and baron or lord of parliament).

-The wife of a duke is known as a duchess, which is also the title of a woman who holds a dukedom in her own right, referred to as a duchess suo jure; her husband, however, does not receive any title.
+The wife of a duke is known as a duchess, which is also the title of a woman who holds a dukedom in her own right, referred to as a duchess suo jure; her spouse, however, does not receive any title.
 In the order of precedence in the United Kingdom, non-royal dukes without state offices or positions generally take precedence before all other nobility, in order of date of creation, but after royalty and certain officers of state.

 Royal dukedoms

 A royal duke is a duke who is a member of the British royal family, entitled to the style of "His Royal Highness".

 The current royal dukedoms are, in order of precedence of their holders (that is, not in order of precedence of the dukedoms themselves):